Rishi-Vyas-Magesh/Youtube-Scraping-Comments-Analysis/README.md

 It asks the user for the product URL and the nUmber of reviews to be scraped for analysis.

 I have attached the IPYNB files.
 Please have a look.
+###NOTE: Run all files from 2nd block of code only.
+That is the proper scraping code.